Coronavirus outbreak explained: Death toll surpasses 630, 'whistleblower' dies

 Where did the virus come from?

 The virus appears to have originated in Wuhan, a Chinese city about 650 miles south of Beijing that has a population of more than 11 million people.
-The Huanan Seafood Wholesale Market, which sells fish, as well as a panoply of meat from other animals, including bats and snakes was implicated in the spread in early January.
+The Huanan Seafood Wholesale Market, which sells fish, as well as a panoply of meat from other animals, including bats, snakes and pangolins, was implicated in the spread in early January.

 Prestigious medical journal The Lancet published an extensive summary of the clinical features of patients infected with the disease stretching back to Dec.
 1, 2019.
 The very first patient identified had not been exposed to the market, suggesting the virus may have originated elsewhere and been transported to the market, where it was able to thrive.